Ukrainians in Serbia: History

-After the dissolution of Austria-Hungary (1918) and the creation of the Kingdom of Serbs, Croats and Slovenes (Yugoslavia), more favorable circumstances arose for the development of the Ukrainian community, which was further strengthened during the Interwar period (1918-1941) following the collapse of the Ukrainian People's Republic which led to increased Ukrainian immigration to Yugoslavia.
+After the dissolution of Austria-Hungary (1918) and the creation of the Kingdom of Serbs, Croats, and Slovenes (Yugoslavia), more favorable circumstances arose for the development of the Ukrainian community, which was further strengthened during the Interwar period (1918-1941) following the collapse of the Ukrainian People's Republic which led to increased Ukrainian immigration to Yugoslavia.
 The activities of Ukrainian political immigrants were marked by frequent disputes with influential Russian political immigrants, which indirectly affected the situation among local Ukrainians, and relations within the wider East Slavic community in Yugoslavia became even more complex due to some specific processes among the local Rusyns.

-During the Interwar period, the Ukrainian community expanded to include several Rusyn leaders alongside the Ukrainian national movement, resulting in a division into two currents within the then Rusyn People's Educational Society (RNPD), founded in 1919, the first of which advocated preservation of the Rusyn national identity, while the other advocated the full integration of the Rusyns into the Ukrainian national corps.
-Under the influence of the then Greek Catholic bishop of Križevci, Dionisije Njaradi, who was a supporter of the ukrainization of all Rusyns (both Pannonian and Carpathian), local Rusyns were gradually removed from important positions in the RNPD, and pro-Ukrainian immigrants were appointed in their place.
+During the Interwar period, the Ukrainian community expanded to include several Rusyn leaders alongside the Ukrainian national movement, resulting in a division into two currents within the then Rusyn People's Educational Society, founded in 1919, the first of which advocated preservation of the Rusyn national identity, while the other advocated the full integration of the Rusyns into the Ukrainian national corps.
+Under the influence of the then Greek Catholic bishop of Križevci, Dionisije Njaradi, who was a supporter of the Ukrainization of all Rusyns (both Pannonian and Carpathian), local Rusyns were gradually removed from important positions in the Rusyn People's Educational Society, and pro-Ukrainian immigrants were appointed in their place.

-Due to a series of unresolved issues in the relations between the two communities, Ukrainian and Rusyn, after World War II, a decision was made to classify them in a common census category, so that Rusyns and Ukrainians were shown together in the 1948, 1953 and 1961 censuses, but that practice was then abandoned, starting with the 1971 census.
+Due to a series of unresolved issues in the relations between the two communities, Ukrainian and Rusyn, after World War II, a decision was made to classify them in a common census category, so that Rusyns and Ukrainians were shown together in the 1948, 1953, and 1961 censuses, but that practice was then abandoned, starting with the 1971 census.
 The issue of relations between Ukrainians and Rusyns has been discussed on several occasions at various levels of government in the former Yugoslavia, especially in the area of exercising various minority rights, which related to the use of language and script, which was of particular importance in the field of school education in the mother tongue.